 National Grid shall submit a confidential report to Ofgem after each 6 month monitoring period.
 The data for inclusion in this utilisation monitoring report to be issued to Ofgem shall be:

-QSEC holdings by Shipper at Bacton (to identify shippers to be monitored)
+Annual and Quarterly holdings by Shipper at IPs (to identify shippers to be monitored)

-Exit holdings by shipper at Moffat & Bacton (to identify shippers to be monitored)

 Entitlements by shippers subject to monitoring over monitoring period

 Allocations by shippers subject to monitoring over monitoring period

-Aggregate Booked and Unsold capacity at Bacton and Moffat over monitoring period and next relevant AMSEC and Annual NTS Exit (Flat) Capacity auction period
+Aggregate Booked and Unsold capacity at IPs over monitoring period and next relevant Annual Yearly and Annual Quarterly Capacity auction period

-Any surrender offers made by shipper at Bacton or Moffat over each monitoring period.
+Any surrender offers, and existing LT UIOLI withdrawal offers, made by shipper at IPs over each monitoring period.

 1.3 Calculation of Utilisation

-A networks user’s daily use of contracted capacity at an interconnection point shall be determined by calculating each day the user’s allocation as a percentage of the minimum end of day entitlement held by the user over the previous 365 days inclusive.
+A networks user’s daily use of contracted capacity at an IP shall be determined by calculating each day the user’s allocation as a percentage of the minimum end of day entitlement held by the user over the previous 365 days inclusive. (this captures the minimum entitlement that the User holds continuously over the previous year).

-For the purposes of the calculation of daily use of contracted capacity at an interconnection point, any value greater than 100% shall be deemed to be 100% and where the user had no end of day entitlement but was still allocated then daily use of contracted capacity at an interconnection shall be deemed to be 100%.
+For the purposes of the calculation of daily use of contracted capacity at an IP, any value greater than 100% shall be deemed to be 100%, and where the user had no end of day entitlement but was still allocated, then daily use of contracted capacity at an IP shall be deemed to be 100%.

-The user’s utilisation for the purposes of monitoring for the long-term use-it-or-lose-it requirements and the issuing of any Underutilisation Notification shall be taken as the average daily use over the period 1 April until 30 September or 1 October until 31 March.
+The user’s utilisation for the purposes of monitoring for the long-term use-it-or-lose-it requirements, and the issuing of any Underutilisation Notification shall be taken as the average daily use over the period 1 April until 30 September or 1 October until 31 March.

 EXAMPLE: